Managing your Medical Insurance Premiums The series 2016 to 2025

 Let's get started:

-The clear message here is that while UltraCare is beneficial in many ways, especially for pre-existing condition qualification, you want to consider moving to Wellbeing plans as soon as possible; this is specifically one point where you need to talk to us, as we can restructure this cover and preserve your pre-existing condition coverage.
+The clear message is that UltraCare offers many benefits, particularly for pre-existing condition qualification.
+However, you should consider transitioning to Wellbeing plans as soon as possible.
+This is a key point where consulting with us is advisable, as we can restructure your cover to preserve your pre-existing condition coverage.

 This is the picture from May 2023